MohammadaliRashidfarokhi/Operating-Systems/README.md

 # Group Assignment 1:
 In this assignment, I have familiarize myself with the FreeBSD operating system, configure my working environment, and implemented a simple Java program interacting with the system shell.

+# Group Assignment 2:
+In this assignment, I have continued working with the FreeBSD operating system, implemented several Java programs related to the topics of inter-process communication and file system access, and studied their behavior within the OS.